Well, whaddya know, another year has slipped by.

 Leaving a permanent retainer job

-During a quiet period, I was starting to panic about lack of income.
-So, I accepted an ongoing copywriting job.
+During a quiet period, when I was starting to panic about lack of income, I accepted an ongoing copywriting job.
 The people were lovely, the work was great, but the pay was shambolically low.
-As the months passed, I found my own work dwindling.
-I didn’t have time to concentrate on fostering my own business pipeline.
+As the months passed, I found my own work dwindling, because I didn’t have time to concentrate on fostering my own business pipeline.
 I had thought about leaving before.
 But I always hesitated because the guaranteed income was so appealing.
 Then, in May, I bit the bullet and resigned.

 And it’s been… ace!

 I contacted a former client and quickly got myself back on a new retainer (at my preferred rates).
-The fear of losing income has proven to be unfounded.
-And, I’ve enjoyed a confidence boost knowing that I can back myself as a copywriter.
-I’ve found many clients who value my skills and are happy to pay my (industry standard) copywriting rates.
+The fear of losing income has proven to be unfounded, and I’ve enjoyed a confidence boost knowing that I can back myself as a copywriter and expect to be paid accordingly.

 Investing in my own new website